-- 1. Apply the brake. - 2.
-Shift the drive select lever into the neutral position.
+1. Apply the brake.

+2. Shift the drive select lever into the neutral position.

-NOTE: When the drive select lever is in the neutral position, the Gear Position Indicator display "N".
-If the Gear Position Indicator does not display "N", ask a dealer to inspect the electric circuit.
+NOTE: When the drive select lever is in the neutral position, the Gear Position Indicator display "N" and the Neutral Indicator is illuminated.
+If the Gear Position Indicator does not display "N" or the Neutral Indicator isn't illuminated, ask a dealer to inspect the electric circuit.